Definitions of knowledge: Gettier problem and cognitive luck

-The JTB definition of knowledge, as mentioned above, was already rejected in Plato's Theaetetus.
+The JTB definition of knowledge was already rejected in Plato's Theaetetus.
 The JTB definition came under severe criticism in the 20th century, mainly due to a series of counterexamples given by Edmund Gettier.
 This is commonly known as the Gettier problem and includes cases in which a justified belief is true because of lucky circumstances, i.e. where the person's reason for the belief is irrelevant to its truth.
 A well-known example involves a person driving along a country road with many barn facades.
 The driver does not know this and finally stops in front of the only real barn.
 The idea of this case is that they have a justified true belief that the object in front of them is a barn even though this does not constitute knowledge.
 The reason is that it was just a lucky coincidence that they stopped here and not in front of one of the many fake barns, in which case they wouldn't have been able to tell the difference either.

 This and similar counterexamples aim to show that justification alone is not sufficient, i.e. that there are some justified true beliefs that do not amount to knowledge.
 A common explanation of such cases is based on cognitive or epistemic luck.
 The idea is that it is a lucky coincidence or a fortuitous accident that the justified belief is true.
-So the justification is in some sense faulty, not because it relies on weak evidence, but because the justification is not responsible for the belief's truth.Various theorists have responded to this problem by talking about warranted true belief instead.
+So the justification is in some sense faulty, not because it relies on weak evidence, but because the justification is not responsible for the belief's truth.
+Various theorists have responded to this problem by talking about warranted true belief instead.
 In this regard, warrant implies that the corresponding belief is not accepted on the basis of mere cognitive luck or accident.
 However, not everyone agrees that this and similar cases actually constitute counterexamples to the JTB definition: some have argued that, in these cases, the agent actually knows the fact in question, e.g. that the driver in the fake barn example knows that the object in front of them is a barn despite the luck involved.
 A similar defense is based on the idea that to insist on the absence of cognitive luck leads to a form of infallibilism about justification, i.e. that justification has to guarantee the belief's truth.
 However, most knowledge claims are not that strict and allow instead that the justification involved may be fallible.